godotengine/godot-docs/classes/class_color.rst

 ::

-    var c = Color(274) # a color of an RGBA(0, 0, 1, 18)
+    var c = Color(274) # Equivalent to RGBA(0, 0, 1, 18)

 .. _class_Color_Color:

 - :ref:`Color<class_Color>` **Color** **(** :ref:`float<class_float>` r, :ref:`float<class_float>` g, :ref:`float<class_float>` b **)**

-Constructs a color from an RGB profile using values between 0 and 1 (float).
+Constructs a color from an RGB profile using values between 0 and 1.
 Alpha will always be 1.

 ::

-    var c = Color(0.2, 1.0, .7) # a color of an RGBA(51, 255, 178, 255)
+    var c = Color(0.2, 1.0, .7) # Equivalent to RGBA(51, 255, 178, 255)

 .. _class_Color_Color:

 - :ref:`Color<class_Color>` **Color** **(** :ref:`float<class_float>` r, :ref:`float<class_float>` g, :ref:`float<class_float>` b, :ref:`float<class_float>` a **)**

-Constructs a color from an RGBA profile using values between 0 and 1 (float).
+Constructs a color from an RGBA profile using values between 0 and 1.

 ::

-    var c = Color(0.2, 1.0, .7, .8) # a color of an RGBA(51, 255, 178, 204)
+    var c = Color(0.2, 1.0, .7, .8) # Equivalent to RGBA(51, 255, 178, 204)

 .. _class_Color_blend:

 - :ref:`Color<class_Color>` **blend** **(** :ref:`Color<class_Color>` over **)**

-Returns a new color resulting from blending this color over another color.
-If the color is opaque, the result would also be opaque.
-The other color could then take a range of values with different alpha values.
+Returns a new color resulting from blending this color over another.
+If the color is opaque, the result is also opaque.
+The second color may have a range of alpha values.

 ::